gwdetchar/hveto/README.rst

 =================

 Hveto is a python implementation of the HierarchicalVeto algorithm.
-It is a package designed for for gravitational-wave detector characterisation and data quality.
+It is a package designed for gravitational-wave detector characterisation and data quality.

 The Hveto algorithm is fully described in `Smith et al. 2011`_